AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Managing AODocs data/02-Creating, patching, and deleting documents/Creating new documents with attachments/12-Get document by ID.md

 You can retrieve (the configuration of) a specific document to parse something from its metadata (or just confirm it exists) if you have its ```documentId```.

-> ⭑   **Note**: Note: As always, you can look for the file in the UI as well.
+> ⭑   **Note**: As always, you can look for the file in the UI as well.
 If for whatever reason it does not appear there after you've created a new document, it might be because of the way your Views are set up.
 Go to your Library administration page, go to Views, and select the checkbox called "View documents from other classes".

 ## Method and API